 This section describes how to modify certain aspects of a VM template.
-Table 5 shows the actions you can perform with an agent-managed VM template and an agentless VM template.
+The following table shows the actions you can perform with an agent-managed VM template and an agentless VM template.

 To modify other aspects of the VM template, you must deploy a VM from the VM template, modify the VM, and convert the modified VM to a new VM template.
-For more information, see Deploy a VM from a VM Template - vCenter on page 52 and Convert a VM to a VM Template - vCenter on page 70.
+For more information, see "Deploy a VM from a VM Template - vCenter" on page 44 and "Convert a VM to a VM Template - vCenter" on page 71.